BlueSwitchNY/1wsqv1/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This project is hosted on [Netlify](https://xenodochial-hoover-455d7b.netlify.app).
+This project is hosted on Netlify [here](https://xenodochial-hoover-455d7b.netlify.app).

 ## Available Scripts